Skip to content

 Python script execution time limit in seconds for running jinja2 and rule evaluation scripts.

-This parameter could be also configured by setting DQO_PYTHON_PYTHON_SCRIPT_TIMEOUT_SECONDS environment variable.
+This parameter can also be configured by setting the DQO_PYTHON_PYTHON_SCRIPT_TIMEOUT_SECONDS environment variable.

 --dqo.python.use-host-python

-Disable creating a python virtual environment by DQO on startup.
+Disable creating a python virtual environment by DQOps on startup.
 Instead, use the system python interpreter.
-DQO will not install any required python packages on startup and use packages from the user's python installation.
+DQOps will not install any required python packages on startup and use packages from the user's python installation.

-This parameter could be also configured by setting DQO_PYTHON_USE_HOST_PYTHON environment variable.
+This parameter can also be configured by setting the DQO_PYTHON_USE_HOST_PYTHON environment variable.

 --dqo.queue.max-concurrent-jobs

-This parameter could be also configured by setting DQO_QUEUE_MAX_CONCURRENT_JOBS environment variable.
+This parameter can also be configured by setting the DQO_QUEUE_MAX_CONCURRENT_JOBS environment variable.

 --dqo.queue.wait-timeouts.default-wait-timeout

-Sets the default wait timeout (in seconds) for waiting for a job when the "waitTimeout" parameter is not given to the call to the "waitForJob" operation from the DQO client..
+Sets the default wait timeout (in seconds) for waiting for a job when the "waitTimeout" parameter is not given to the call to the "waitForJob" operation from the DQOps client..

-This parameter could be also configured by setting DQO_QUEUE_WAIT_TIMEOUTS_DEFAULT_WAIT_TIMEOUT environment variable.
+This parameter can also be configured by setting the DQO_QUEUE_WAIT_TIMEOUTS_DEFAULT_WAIT_TIMEOUT environment variable.

 --dqo.queue.wait-timeouts.run-checks